CRM

 Heeding the Customers’ Call

-Adding heavily to the challenge, customers are demanding even more for their money, and they do not accept excuses.
-Businesses have to deliver well and consistently despite a continuous drop in available resources.
+Complicating matters, customers are demanding more for their money and do not accept excuses.
+Businesses must deliver well and consistently despite a continuous decline in available resources.

 • Turn customer service into a new sales team.
 Agent scripting will prompt agents at appropriate times to make future purchase recommendations to consumers who are already engaged with the company.
-This ability to cross-sell and upsell will allow a business to generate more revenue while simultaneously improving its customer service reputation.
+This ability to cross-sell and upsell will help a business generate more revenue while improving its reputation for customer service.
 In fact, the 2008 Customer Experience Impact Report conducted by Harris Interactive and sponsored by RightNow Technologies, found that more than half of consumers (58 percent) are at least somewhat likely to make a purchase during a service engagement, and 24 percent of them have already made a purchase based on an agent’s recommendation.

 • Guided assistance technology gives agents an edge.
-If a call center staff has been reduced, having guided assistance tools will allow agents to utilize trouble-shooting capabilities through a series of questions and answers, which direct agents to appropriate knowledge answers within the organization knowledge base.
+If a call center staff has been reduced, guided assistance tools will enable agents to use troubleshooting capabilities through a series of questions and answers that direct them to relevant answers within the organization’s knowledge base.

 • Capture customer feedback.
-Every call center needs to capture customer feedback through any channel that customers can use to interact with an organization.
-Having the ability to capture this feedback allows business to act on consumer feedback, rather than let it fall by the wayside.
-Most importantly, consumers will feel like they have a relationship with the organization and hopefully experience a more tailored customer experience because of it.
+Every call center needs to capture customer feedback across all channels customers use to interact with the organization.
+Capturing this feedback enables businesses to act on it rather than let it fall by the wayside.
+Most importantly, consumers will feel a stronger relationship with the organization and, in turn, a more tailored customer experience.

 “Forward-looking companies are rolling out intelligent, self-learning and in-context engines to guide customer service representatives to the ‘next best action’ when servicing a customer,” Dan Byrnes, vice president of industry product strategy at Oracle, told CRM Buyer.